 A San Francisco dinner cruise is a super way to enjoy the beautiful sights of San Francisco Bay at night.
-As the sun sets, the City glows, and the lights begin to sparkle on the bridges.

 What could be better than enjoying a gourmet meal, sipping your drinks, and being treated to San Francisco's best light show?